Rue21: History

 In April 2017, rue21 announced plans to close around 400 stores, part of an American retail phenomenon of store closings known as the retail apocalypse.
-On May 16, 2017, rue21 filed for Chapter 11 bankruptcy protection, and emerged on September 22, 2017 after reorganization plan approval by the U.S. Bankruptcy Court for the Western District of Pennsylvania.
+On May 16, 2017, rue21 filed for Chapter 11 bankruptcy protection, and emerged on September 22, 2017, after reorganization plan approval by the U.S. Bankruptcy Court for the Western District of Pennsylvania.
 "We are very pleased to have moved through the restructuring process in a relatively short period," CEO Melanie Cox said in a statement at the time of the plan's court confirmation.

-In February 2020, rue21 shared that more of their branches will start offering plus sizes by the end of the first quarter of the year.
+In February 2020, rue21 shared that more of their branches would start offering plus sizes by the end of the first quarter of the year.

+On May 1, 2024, rue21 filed for Chapter 11 bankruptcy for the third time, listing liabilities between $100 million and $500 million.
+The company has plans to sell itself during the procedure and will pursue a potential sale with any interested parties.
+As part of that plan, rue21 closed all of its remaining 540 stores nationwide.
+Liquidation sales began on May 3, and stores completed liquidation sales on or before May 30.

+However, on June 29, 2024, YM, Inc. acquired Rue21's assets.
+YM also owns Charlotte Russe and Urban Planet.
+The company reopened 7 stores, all located in Tanger Outlets centers, with plans to reopen up to 120 stores within the coming months.

 Brands

-rue21 offers its own brands, such as rue21 etc.!, CARBON elements, RAE, true by rue21, ruebeauty, ruebleu SWIM, rueDecor, in addition to other brands in its stores to create merchandise excitement and differentiation in its stores.
+rue21 offers both its own brands and others in its stores.
 Its website displays selected inventory that is available in their brick & mortar stores.
-As of November 2013, U.S.-based customers have been able to purchase merchandise off of the redesigned website.
-In select stores rue21 also offers rueGuy, an expanded men's department with a more male-inspired layout, design, and fashion selection.
+As of November 2013, U.S.-based customers have been able to purchase merchandise off of the redesigned website, but as of 2025, that is no longer the case.
+In select stores rue21 also offered rueGuy, an expanded men's department with a more male-inspired layout, design, and fashion selection.

 On November 6, 2014, rue21 began offering plus sizes for women, in various categories of merchandise, with their rue+ brand.